I Invented Sex: Chart performance

 On the week ending November 7, 2009, "I Invented Sex" debuted at number ninety on the Billboard Hot 100.
 The following week, it moved up to eighty, and eventually peaked at forty-two.
-It spent twenty weeks on the chart over 2009–10 eventually falling off the chart on the week ending March 10, 2010.
+It spent twenty weeks on the chart over 2009–10, eventually falling off the chart in the week ending March 10, 2010.
 The song also topped the Hot R&B/Hip-Hop Songs, making it Songz's first number one on the chart.

 Music video

 The music video was directed by Yolande Geralds, who also directed the video for "Say Aah".
 Jessica White appears in the video once again while Drake does not appear in it.
 The video carries a parental advisory warning.
 A combination video was released for the clips of "I Invented Sex" and "Say Aah", as they were later released separately.
 Songz confirmed to MTV News that the previous would be a continuation of the latter.
 On the "I Invented Sex" clip, Songz said, "It's very sensual.
 The idea I had, it came from a banned Calvin Klein ad.
 It was a dude and two girls and they was touching and kissing.
 I was like, 'Man, I wanna do that.'
 We didn't go all the way there.
 I didn't have two girls — we simulated best we could, and it's more sensual than raunchy.".
 It ranked at number twenty-two on BET: Notarized Top 100 Videos of 2009 countdown.